 Locale-aware (or Enabled).
 A system that can respond to changes in the locale with culturally and language-specific behavior or content.
 Generally, systems that are internationalized can support a wide range of locales in order to meet the international preferences of many kinds of users.

 Locale fallback.
 The process of searching for translated content, locale data, or other resources by "falling back" from more-specific resources to more-general ones following a deterministic pattern.

 Locale-neutral.
 A non-linguistic field is said to be locale-neutral when it is stored or exchanged in a format that is not specifically appropriate for any given language, locale, or culture and which can be interpreted unambiguously for presentation in a locale aware way.

-Localizable content.
-Document contents intended as human-readable text and not to any of the surrounding or embedded syntactic content that form part of the document structure.
-Note that syntactic content can have localizable content embedded in it, such as when an [HTML]
+Localizable text.
+Document contents and strings intended as human-readable text and not to any of the surrounding or embedded syntactic content that form part of the document structure.
+Note that syntactic content can have localizable text embedded in it, such as when an [HTML]

 img element has an

 alt attribute containing a description of the image.
 See also syntactic content and natural language.